OpenSpace/openspace.github.io/docs/components/session-recording.md

 2. Start **bin/TaskRunner** in a terminal.
 At the prompt, type the full name (with **.task** extension) of the task file copied & edited above.

 ## File Extensions
-The extension of recording filenames has been changed to **.osrec** for binary format recordings and **.osrectxt** for ascii format.
+The extension of recording filenames are **.osrec** for binary format recordings and **.osrectxt** for ascii format.
 When starting a recording it is not necessary to add the file extension, as it will be added based on the recording mode.
 It is necessary to specify the full filename at playback, however.

 ## Comment Lines
 Comments can added to ascii recordings in order to help with debugging, joining, or splicing.
 Any line that starts with `#` is ignored as a comment line.